Filing period begins for November elections

 Available seats on the ballot this year are the positions of mayor, City Council member place 1 and City Council member place 2.
 Applications for a place on the ballot may be filed today through Aug.
 20, Monday through Friday from 8 a.m. to 5 p.m.

-Candidate packets are currently available both online and in the City Secretary’s Office.
-The physical address for filing applications in person is 914 S. Main St., Suite C, Copperas Cove; the mailing address is P.O.
+Candidate packets are available both online and in the city secretary’s Office.

+The physical address for filing applications in person is 914 S. Main St., Suite C; the mailing address is P.O.
 Drawer 1449, Copperas Cove.

 Currently, Frank Seffrood holds the position of mayor.
 David Morris holds the place 1 seat and James Pierce Jr. holds the place 2 seat.